-2.5.
+- 2.5.
 Borehole disposal facilities have to comply with the requirements and standards of safety that apply to all disposal facilities.
 In accordance with SSR-5 [4], the operating organization8 is required to develop a site-specific safety case, including safety assessments, to evaluate and demonstrate facility safety, and to determine the types and amounts of radioactive waste that can safely be disposed of at the facility.
-The safety assessments have to comply with the requirements in SSR-5 [4] and in IAEA Safety Standards Series No. GSR Part 4 (Rev. 1), Safety Assessment for Facilities and Activities [13].
+The safety assessments have to comply with the requirements in SSR-5 [4] and in IAEA Safety Standards Series No. GSR Part 4 (Rev. 1), Safety Assessment for Facilities and Activities [13]. - 2.6.

-2.6.
 Borehole disposal offers flexibility concerning the possible depth of waste disposal (see paras 4.33-4.36); the range of depths that may be accessed by boreholes can reach from the surface down to and beyond the depths typically associated with geological disposal facilities9.
-The depth chosen for the disposal of radioactive waste in a particular facility should be determined taking account of factors including the need to reduce the probability of inadvertent human intrusion, the nature of the waste, the suitability of the host geology, the hydrogeological and hydrogeochemical conditions, the possible influence of climatic and other surface related processes (e.g. erosion) and the results of the safety assessments.
+The depth chosen for the disposal of radioactive waste in a particular facility should be determined taking account of factors including the need to reduce the probability of inadvertent human intrusion (e.g. by a period of postclosure institutional control), the nature of the waste (e.g. activities and half-lives of radionuclide present, durability of waste package and waste form), the suitability of the host geology, the hydrogeological and hydrogeochemical conditions, the possible influence of climatic and other surface related processes (e.g. erosion) and the results of the safety assessments.
 The previous version of this Safety Guide relied on a 1987 report [14] in setting a recommended minimum depth of 30 m for disposal of radioactive waste in a borehole disposal facility.
 At that time, 30 m was regarded as the depth beyond which human intrusion was limited to drilling and significant excavation activities, such as tunnelling, quarrying and mining [14].
 Since Ref.
 [14] was published, however, significant developments have been made in the construction of high-rise buildings and other infrastructure, and other types of excavation deeper than 30 m have become commonplace.
-In light of these developments and of practices and experiences in Member States (see Annex II), and given that it is easy and inexpensive (in comparison with the total cost of a waste disposal programme) to drill narrow diameter boreholes, this Safety Guide recommends a minimum depth for borehole disposal of many tens of metres10.
+In light of these developments and of practices and experiences in Member States (see Annex II), and given that it is easy and inexpensive (in comparison with the total cost of a waste disposal programme) to drill narrow diameter boreholes, this Safety Guide recommends a minimum depth for borehole disposal of many tens of metres10. - 2.7.

-2.7.
 A borehole disposal facility at a specific site can include one or more boreholes.
-The number of boreholes should be determined taking into consideration the inventory of waste to be disposed of (the number and total length of waste packages and their spacing in the borehole) and the factors
+The number of boreholes should be determined taking into consideration the inventory of waste to be disposed of